Sarah, working as a hairdresser, suffered an overuse injury. Unable to work, her finances soon became unmanageable.

 of people stay free from unmanageable debt two years after going debt-free

-A Christ-centred approach that cares for the whole person
+A ‘with Jesus’ approach that cares for the whole person

 People are complex, relational beings made up of mind, body and spirit.
 So, CAP Debt Help works by wrapping around the whole person.

-CAP partners with 56 churches up and down Aotearoa.
-That means you’ll be addressing physical/material hardship, relational needs, and poverty of spirit – all at the same time.
+CAP partners with 46 churches up and down Aotearoa.
+That means you’ll be addressing physical/material hardship, relational needs, and supporting people to take steps closer to Jesus – all at the same time.

 Other ways of giving